programminghistorian/ph-submissions/lessons/extracting-illustrated-pages.md

 ```

 <div class="alert alert-warning">
-  Be *very careful* that you do not expose your access tokens through a public repo on GitHub.
+  Be *very careful* that you do not expose your access tokens through a public repo on GitHub (or other version control host).
 They will be searchable by just about anyone.
 One good practice for a Python project is to either store your tokens as environment variables or save them in a file that is not versioned.
 </div>